 In addition to developmental differences, there are relatively consistent gender differences in children’s play (reviewed by Eleanor Maccoby in a 1990 American Psychologist piece).
 Girls are more likely to form smaller, more intimate friendship groups compared to boys.
 Yet at all stages of life and across both boys and girls, friendships provide not only companionship and shared intimacy but, crucially, a window into the thoughts, feelings and desires of another.

 There has been considerable research showing the importance of childhood friendships for later development, with the long-term outcomes of having a good friend cutting across social-emotional development and academic performance at school.
 Some have even argued that without the opportunities friendships afford for collaboration and intimacy children would fail to develop the social skills necessary for later successful adult relationships.
 Indeed, there have been studies (such as those led by Catherine Bagwell) linking having a good-quality friendship during one’s school years and later relationship quality.
 Clearly then important processes are at play when children interact with their friends that form a model for social interactions that span a lifetime.
-This becomes all the more salient when taken together with research demonstrating the negative impact of friendlessness on psychological health in childhood,
+This becomes all the more salient when taken together with research demonstrating the negative impact of friendlessness on psychological health in childhood, adolescence and adulthood.

 When exploring the importance of friendship in children’s lives, it is important to distinguish between friendships and children’s popularity in the classroom.
 Friendship is defined as a mutually reciprocated dyadic relationship, while peer popularity relies on being liked by the majority of one’s classmates.
 Peer popularity is typically measured in developmental research by asking each of a child’s peers to nominate the top three children in the classroom that they like to play with and those three that they don’t like to play with – the so-called sociometric interview devised by John Coie and Kenneth Dodge in the 1980s.
 The most common method of determining friendships asks children to nominate their best friend or top two or three friends within a closed peer network, such as a classroom.
 Children who both nominate each other are considered to have a reciprocated friendship.
 However, this method doesn’t tell researchers anything about the quality of the interaction between friends.
 The second approach to measuring friendship attempts to capture the quality of friend interaction by either asking children to report on their own perceptions of their friendships or observing friendship interaction.
 For example, Judy Dunn and colleagues developed a semi-structured interview to determine the degree to which children had insight into their friend’s likes and dislikes and how conflict is resolved within the friendship, while others such as Gary Ladd have explored validation, self-disclosure and exclusivity using a similar methodology.
 Interviewing children or observing their interactions with their friends highlights the joy and pleasure children take in interacting with their friends.